-The Office of Academic Affairs has administrative responsibility for relationships between sponsoring/ funding agencies and Robert Morris University.
-The Office of Academic Affairs promotes the educational objectives of Robert Morris University by encouraging, facilitating and fostering research in the School of Business, School of Communications and Information Systems, School of Education and Social Sciences, School of Engineering, Mathematics and Science, School of Nursing and Health Sciences, Library and all other University programs.
-The Office of Academic Affairs and Business Affairs provide pre-award and post-award services:
+The Research & Grants Administration (Academic Affairs) has administrative responsibility for relationships between sponsoring/ funding agencies and Robert Morris University.
+The Research & Grants Administration (Academic Affairs) promotes the educational objectives of Robert Morris University by encouraging, facilitating and fostering research in the School of Business (SBUS), School of Communications and Information Systems (SCIS), School of Education and Social Sciences (SESS), School of Engineering, Mathematics and Science (SEMS), School of Nursing and Health Sciences (SNHS), Library, and all other University programs.
+The RG&A and Business Affairs provide pre-award and post-award services: